3 Minute Read

 Recommended stops include the Art Center, James Howard Fine Art, Red Lion Arts Gallery, The Main Street Gallery, Uncanny Valley Art Gallery, 437CO, and Working Artists Gallery and Studio.

 Are you inspired to take the step from admiring art to creating your own?
-Grand Junction has plenty of fun and uniwque options to get you started, no matter which medium you fancy.
+Grand Junction has plenty of fun and unique options to get you started - no matter which medium you fancy.

 The Palette is a Downtown painting studio that encourages guests to uncork their inner artist with a handful of friends, a glass of wine, and plenty of paint—all supplies, including canvas, are provided.

-At Angelo’s Pottery Studio, up-and-coming artists can try their hand at throwing their own clay, decorating pottery, or taking an acrylic painting class.
+At Angelo’s Pottery Studio, up-and-coming and amateur artists can try their hand at throwing their own clay, decorating pottery, or taking an acrylic painting class.

 Fat Cat Pottery in Downtown Grand Junction offers a wet clay studio and pottery painting.
 They also offer to-go kits and classes.

 Funky Junk, a do-it-yourself studio, offers both open and private studio time, craft projects for kids, and art parties - think Pinterest projects!

 An activity that also makes "scents" is the Candle Kitchen, which provides over 120 fragrances that you can mix and match to customize your own unique candle.
 We dare you to ask for a scent that they don't have on hand.
 Guys often enjoy the mix of bourbon and teakwood – no joke!

 Whether you develop your creativity with a drawing class, decorating a ceramic vase, or splashing paint on a canvas, you’ll find a do-it-yourself studio in Grand Junction where you can create a one of a kind piece of art that brings back wonderful memories of your trip, long after you arrive home.